nomo-app/walletkit-dart/README.md

 - Sending transactions, including legacy/SegWit/P2SH/EVM
 - Fetching transactions and balances, including xPub/zPub/ERC20
-- Functions on Smart Contracts (EVM)
+- Advanced parsing for making smart contract calls readable for humans (EVM)
 - Deriving addresses from mnemonics (HD-Wallet)
+- Performance by default: Immutable data will be cached in-memory
 - A large suite of Unit-tests

 ## Why WalletKit-Dart?

 WalletKit-Dart has been inspired by the [WalletKit-C](https://github.com/blockset-corp/walletkit) from blockset-corp and by [bitcoin_flutter](https://github.com/dart-bitcoin/bitcoin_flutter) from the dart-bitcoin-project.

-The WalletKit-C was one of the first WalletKits that combined UTXO-chains and EVM-chains under a unified class-hierarchy.
+The WalletKit-C was one of the first WalletKits that combined UTXO-chains and EVM-chains under a unified class hierarchy.
-However, the WalletKit-C was plagued by race conditions and memory corruptions, and the C-language did not provide a good support for object-oriented programming.
+However, the WalletKit-C was plagued by race conditions and memory corruptions.
+Also, the WalletKit-C had an "object oriented architecture" that was poorly supported by the C-language.

-bitcoin_flutter worked reasonably well, but bitcoin_flutter did not support modern null-safe Dart and it was difficult to expand for multiple chains.
+bitcoin_flutter worked well, but bitcoin_flutter did not support modern null-safe Dart and it was difficult to expand for multiple chains.

 WalletKit-Dart has been developed to solve all those problems.
-WalletKit-Dart works with modern Dart-versions and provides a class-hierarchy that is easy to expand for multiple chains.
+WalletKit-Dart works with modern Dart-versions and is easy to expand for multiple chains.

 ## How to integrate